SudoDotDog/Sudoo-Exif/docs/README.md

 This package only contains pure functions.

-For NodeJS usage, visit [Sudoo-Exif-Node](//exif-node.sudo.dog) for more details.
+For NodeJS file system API and usage, visit [Sudoo-Exif-Node](//exif-node.sudo.dog) for more details.

 ## Source